 A Disabled Persons Trust offers potential tax advantages along with less flexibility for trustee decisions.
 The savings in tax depend on the size of the taxable estate and the value of the trust fund, as well as how long the fund is likely to run for, and how it will be managed and used.
 And the impact of the lost flexibility depends on the unknowable future.

 While we are offering a DPT option we will not recommend it specifically, and will always tell potential settlors to talk through all their options with experienced and qualified professionals.
 We will only accept DPTs from solicitors.

 The most important thing about a trust is that you choose the people you trust to act as trustee.
-Often this is younger family and friends, and this is good – Mencap Trust Company is not right for everyone.

 Sometimes settlors want to name Mencap Trust Company as a substitute trustee should their first choice of trustee decide not to act, or decide to retire.
 Like all trust companies, Mencap Trust Company must follow a due diligence process before taking over a trust.
-We can only take over trusts were it is clear that the trust has been well run and has fully complied with trust and tax laws.
-So it is important that settlors understand that there is no guarantee that Mencap Trust Company will agree to a request to take over as trustee at a point in the future.
+We can only take over trusts where it is clear that the trust has been well run and has fully complied with trust and tax laws.
+So it is important that settlors understand that there is no guarantee that Mencap Trust Company will agree to take over as trustee at a point in the future.

 Will you help me complete the paperwork?

 Yes.
 Your first step is to talk to your solicitor about our service.
 If you then choose us we will guide you through the paperwork, and confirm that the trust deed is sealed and safely stored.
 Every two years we will check your details are up-to-date.
 When the time comes we will help the beneficiary and the people important in his or her life to access the trust.

 Should I add funds to the trust during my life time?